dwave-examples/crop-rotation/README.md

 number (our penalty parameter, `gamma`) to the quadratic bias for every unique pairing of the variables that appear in each constraint's sum.

+## Generating problem instances

+To generate random problem instances for testing, type:

+    python problem_gen.py NROWS NCOLS

+where NROWS and NCOLS provide the dimensions of a 2D plot grid.
+Additional parameters are described by:

+    python problem_gen.py --help

+The random problem file will be written to stdout.

 ## References

 Santos, L. M. R. dos et al. "Crop rotation scheduling with adjacency